-The DB Plans' total investment rate of return (net of fees) was 1.7 percent in 2020, 6.0 percent in 2019 and 7.8 percent in 2018, compared to the DB Plans' total fund policy benchmark returns of 3.1 percent, 5.9 percent and 8.4 percent, respectively.
+The DB Plans' total investment rate of return (net of fees) was (10.8) percent for the fiscal year ended June 30, 2022, 30.5 percent for the fiscal year ended June 30, 2021 and 1.7 percent for the fiscal year ended June 30, 2020, compared to the DB Plans' total fund benchmark returns of (10.8) percent, 28.5 percent and 3.1 percent, respectively.

-The asset allocation for the DB Plans' investment portfolio as of June 30, 2020, 2019 and 2018 is as follows:
+The asset allocation for the DB Plans' investment portfolio as of June 30, 2022, 2021 and 2020 is as follows:

-The DB Plans' investment portfolio has a standalone volatility risk measure of 24.7 percent.
-Approximately 95 percent of the risk measure is explained by global macroeconomic growth risk factors represented by broad, developed market equity index returns.
+The DB Plans' investment portfolio has a standalone volatility risk measure of 16.8 percent.
+Approximately 90.0 percent of the risk measure is explained by global macroeconomic growth risk factors represented by broad, developed market equity index returns.
 Other risk factors include real interest rates, inflation, long-term and short-term fixed-income returns, commodities, and emerging markets represented by benchmark indexes relative to the underlying fixed income and other asset classes.
-The DB Plans' investment performance is attributed to these average weighted asset class percentages: 56.8 percent for public equities, 20.4 percent for fixed income, 22.0 percent for alternative and other investments, and 0.8 percent for cash.
+The DB Plans' investment performance is attributed to these average weighted asset class percentages: 55.8 percent for public equities, 14.7 percent for fixed income, 27.9 percent for alternative and other investments, and 1.6 percent for cash.